Reviewed by: Melissa Rodriguez

 If you’re unsure about the source, visit the courier's website to track packages or contact their customer service center.

-Common charity scam warning signs include solicitations where you feel pressured into giving or are thanked for a donation you never made.
+Common charity scam warning signs include solicitations that pressure you into giving or that thank you for a donation you never made.
 Fast-talking scammers also try to persuade individuals with vague details on how the donation will be spent.
 They may be overly sentimental with their emotional appeals, hoping you'll give in and donate.

 In every case, be suspicious of charities asking you to give via wire transfer, cryptocurrency, or gift card, as it is most likely a scam.